-Neil Dahlen, seven Super Bowl rings
+Neil Dahlen ties Tom Brady with seven Super Bowl rings

 When asked about his favorite ring, Dahlen says it’s the last he won with the 49ers because “it looks best” to him.
 “It’s a beautiful ring with five Lombardi Trophies on it.”
-While he has a favorite, Dahlen says “they’re all nice.”
+While he has a favorite, Dahlen says, “They’re all nice.”

 Belichick served on the Giants’ coaching staff from 1979-90, eventually ascending to defensive coordinator in 1985.
 He earned his first ring in the 1986 season when the Giants beat the Broncos in Super Bowl XXI.

-The coach’s second ring came in his final season with the Giants, with a 20-19 victory over the Bills in Super Bowl XXV.
+The coach’s second ring came in his final season with the Giants, with a 20-19 victory over the Buffalo Bills in Super Bowl XXV.
 It took Belichick more than a decade — until the 2001 season — to get his third ring, with five more following that season.

 Five others with six Super Bowl rings